NordGus/shrtnr/docs/management/README.md

-### Management System
+# Management Service

+A way for the administrator to interact with the system via an easy-to-use web interface.

+---

+## The UI

-### The UI
+### Main UI

-The following screenshots shows the UI you will normally see when there's URLs in the system.

 <img src="../images/layout/Plain.png" alt="PlainLayout" width="412" />